 They can indeed be the same person, but they do not have to be.
 At Instacart, the person who is both shopper and driver is called the “Full-Service Shopper.”
 The Full-Service Shopper differs from the In-Store Shopper in several important ways.

-Instacart considers Full-Service Shoppers to be independent contractors, whereas In-Store Shoppers are considered part-time employees and limited to 29 hours per week at the maximum.
+Instacart considers Full-Service Shoppers to be independent contractors, whereas In-Store Shoppers are considered part-time employees and are limited to 29 hours per week at the maximum.
 What this means is that the Full-Service Shopper has the advantage of being able to choose their schedule as they see fit.

 Full-Service Shoppers must also have access to a reliable vehicle since delivery wouldn’t be possible without a car.
 In-Store Shoppers don’t need to have access to a working vehicle.

-Full-Service shoppers, because of their flexibility, can work from several different stores while In-Store Shoppers are assigned a store to work at on each shift.
+Full-Service shoppers, because of their flexibility, can work from several different stores, while In-Store Shoppers are assigned a store to work at on each shift.

 Does the Instacart Shopper or Driver Get the Tip?

 Typically, it will be the Instacart delivery driver who gets the tip.
 If the driver is a Full-Service Shopper, then they are both shopper and driver, so “both” receive the tip.
 However, the In-Store Shopper who fills an order but does not deliver is not getting the tip.
 In-Store Shoppers are paid by the hour as temporary employees.